How to Write a Job Application Cover Letter

 With many large organisations receiving vast quantities of CVs, it is necessary to provide as much help as possible to ensure that your CV is read.
 A well written job application cover letter will explain what job you are applying for and why.
 It will detail some of the salient points in the CV to provide an introduction into the CV itself.

-The letter should be short and succinct.
+The job application letter format should be short and succinct.
 It may possibly contain four or five paragraphs which could be structured as below:

 - Opening paragraph: The opening paragraph is an introduction.
 It will state which job you are applying for and possibly where you saw any job advertisement.
 It may also state that the CV is enclosed.